Camellia selections

 -

-Camellia japonica 'R. L. Wheeler'
+Camellia japonica 'R. L. Wheeler Variegated'

 The first variegated Camellia japonica Lib and I planted when we expanded into the Woodland Garden.
 There are many spectacular multi-color varieties, but being our first, it holds a special place.
 Huge red and white blooms, no two alike.